-While it is possible that bowling style games existed in ancient civilizations around the world, we likely owe the modern game of bowling to the land of Germany.
+While bowling style games likely existed in ancient civilizations, we probably owe the modern game of bowling to Germany.
 Kegels were used much like batons for protection or sport.
-They would place them at the end of an alley and roll a stone, attempting to knock them down.
+Participants would place the kegels at then of an alley.
+Each person then rolled a stone, attempting to knock down the kegels.
 It was believed that by knocking down the kegel, their sins would be forgiven.

-In 1905, the first rubber compound bowling ball was introduced.
-Wooden balls made of “lignum vitae” were used up until then, but this modern ball launched a whole new era of bowling.
+In 1905, the game introduced the first rubber compound bowling ball.
+Up until then, players threw wooden balls made of lignum vitae.
+However, this modern ball launched a whole new era of bowling.

 Gather a group of friends and family and go bowling together.
+Throughout the country, bowling alleys offer discounts and deals to celebrate the day.
+Whether you decide to go during the day or at night, bring several friends.
+It doesn’t matter how well you play either.
+The point is to have fun.
 Use #NationalBowlingDay to post on social media and alert others.

 The Bowling Proprietors’ Association of America, Inc. sponsored the first National Bowling Day in association with the General Cigar Company and NBC-TV in 1956.
-It was the accumulation of hundreds of bowling tournaments in 48 states attracting millions of bowlers across the country raising money for the American Red Cross.
-The televised Final Bowl Off was held on National Bowling Day on October 14, 1956, in Macon County, Illinois and featured bowling stars Bill Lilian and Anita Cantaline of Detroit.
+Attracting millions of bowlers, the event raised money for the American Red Cross through hundreds of bowling tournaments in 48 states.
+On October 14, 1956, the televised Final Bowl Off on National Bowling Day in Macon County, Illinois featured bowling stars Bill Lilian and Anita Cantaline of Detroit.

-The event was never repeated, but National Bowling Day traditions have started once more.
+The event never repeated, but National Bowling Day traditions have started once more.
 Continuing in the same spirit as the 1956 event, the modern era National Bowling Day takes care of others while taking down those pins.
-One example is the Million Pin Challenge.
-Donations will help provide half a million meals to Feeding America to fight domestic hunger.
+One example was the Million Pin Challenge.
+Donations helped provide half a million meals to Feeding America to fight domestic hunger.